-DS6400 Fieldbus models can connect their 26-pin male D-sub connector for connection to the power supply, serial interface and input/output signals to a CBX connection box by using the dedicated cables (CAB-F0x).
+All DX8200A models can connect their 26-pin male D-sub connector for connection to the power supply, serial interface and input/output signals to a CBX connection box by using the dedicated cables (CAB-F0x).

-We recommend making system connections through one of the CBX connection boxes since they offer the advantages of easy connection, easy device replacement, filtered reference signals and Backup and Restore features with the accessory BM100 module.
+We recommend making system connections through one of the CBX connection boxes since they offer the advantages of easy connection, easy device replacement and filtered reference signals.